 ECC function is used in NAND flash memory to correct limited memory errors during read operations.
 The ECC Status Bits (ECC-1, ECC-0) should be checked after the completion of a Read operation to verify the data integrity.
 The ECC Status bits values are don't care if ECC-E=0.
-These bits will be cleared to 0 after a power cycle or a RESET command or a Page Data Read command.
+These bits will be cleared to 0 after a power cycle or a RESET command.